kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 ## Prepare this for SAP Commerce Cloud

 To deploy this to SAP Commerce Cloud (in a following tutorial) you need to check your CCV2 Spartacus code into Github.tools.sap.
-Create a new git repository named concerttours-ccloud in your https://github.tools.sap/ account
+So create a new git repository named concerttours-ccloud in your https://github.tools.sap/ account.

-Remove the existing .git folder from your cloud-commerce-sample-setup
+Remove the existing .git folder from your cloud-commerce-sample-setup:

 ```commands
 cd $MY_JOURNEY_DIR/cloud-commerce-sample-setup